 What can I say about The Notebook?
 Like so many movies before it, it was released when rom-com movies such as Love Actually were the talk of Myspace (RIP).
 It seems unheard of now as I don’t remember the last rom-com I watched!
-They all seem to disappear into the abyss of Netflix.
+They all seem to have disappeared into the abyss of Netflix.
 The early noughties, what a time for movies!
 The movie left a mark; I am a sucker for an emotional meltdown during a movie (Titanic springs to mind), so you could forgive me for being emotionally invested in this movie 15 years later.
 So I rewatched it on Netflix, the mature woman in her late thirties with two kids and a better understanding of love and romance, but then I thought about 5 things The Notebook can teach us about love, which inspired me.

 “It was real, wasn’t it?
 You and me.
 Such a long time ago, we were just a couple of kids.
 But we really loved each other, didn’t we?”